Allow USB and other accessories to connect to your Mac

 Change the setting for allowing accessories to connect

 By default, your Mac laptop with Apple silicon asks that you allow a new or unknown accessory to connect.
-To change this setting:
+To change this behavior:

-1. Choose the Apple menu  > System Settings.
+1. From the Apple menu , choose System Settings.

 2. Click Privacy & Security.

-3. Scroll down and click the pop-up menu next to "Allow accessories to connect," then choose which option you want.
+3. Scroll down and click Accessories, then use the menu next to "Allow accessories to connect" to choose a setting:

-In Privacy & Security settings on Mac, you can change the Allow accessories to connect setting.
+System Settings window showing Privacy & Security settings on Mac, where you can change the Allow accessories to connect setting.

 If you use your Mac laptop with the lid closed